iN4sser/Whatsapp-Web-Auto-Sender/README.md

 # Whatsapp Web Auto Sender
-This script will click "Send" button and close the tap in 5 secounds automatically
+This script will click "Send" button and close the tap in 5 seconds automatically

 ## Requirement
 * [ViolentMonkey For Chrome](https://chrome.google.com/webstore/detail/violentmonkey/jinjaccalgkegednnccohejagnlnfdag)